michaelmosmann/silk/binds.md

 }
 {% endhighlight %}

-What is just another shortcut for this declaration:
+What is just a shortcut for this declaration:

 {% highlight java %}
 protected void declare() {